Larry the Liquidator

 Other People’s Money is the story of contrasting opposites.
 It is centred around a traditional but antiquated plant in a small town, operating in a declining industry, being just one division within the larger Corporation that Larry is seeking to takeover.
 In using corporate funds to maintain this ailing plant division the company CEO is seen as a sentimental, if intransigent, communitarian.
 Larry the Liquidator is portrayed as a cunning but principled capitalist.
 He is the CEO of a city investment corporation using state of the art information technology to identify those corporations that are suitable candidates for a takeover.
 It has identified for Larry that the company owning the plant division has no debt, no pending lawsuits, a fully funded pension plan, valuable assets, and a strong liquidity position.
 It has also identified that the antiquated plant division is consistently losing money requiring it to be subsidized by the profits of the other divisions within the company.
 In making his hostile takeover bid, Larry states that it will be necessary to liquidate the plant and redeploy the proceeds into either the other more profitable divisions or perhaps into new ventures.
 The liquidation of the plant division being necessary to protect the company’s other divisions and to do what is right for the stockholders.
 However: the paternalistic CEO of the company values tradition, community, stability, and predictability, he wants to keep the plant open in order to keep the town alive and its citizens employed.
 Ultimately the issue is to be decided with other people’s money.
 That is: by the stockholders in the company.

 The CEO of the company makes an impassioned plea to the stockholders to keep their faith in him and allow the company to continue as it is.
-A plea arising out of hubris and not rationality.
+A plea that arose out of hubris and not rationality.
+Certainly not a plea for a solution that would jeopardise his own financial security although he was willing to put that of the stockholders at risk

 ‘Larry the Liquidator’ understands that managers have the obligation to use the stockholders’ money for specifically authorized stockholder purposes, which usually amounts to maximizing stockholder profits.